Operation Flashpoint: Resistance: Development

 Bohemia Interactive released Operation Flashpoint: Cold War Crisis in 2001; the game was a huge success for the company.
 Bohemia Interactive supported the game by releasing new addons and patches but eventually decided that they should make "something bigger."
-The started to work on a new expansion called Operation Flashpoint: Outrage.
-This expansion was meant primarily for Central and Eastern Europe, while Codemasters, publisher of the game, worked on Operation Flashpoint: Red Hammer that was meant for the rest of World.
-Outrage was later renamed to Resistance as Codemasters didn't like the name.
-Resistance was officially announced in February 2002 and released in June 2002.
-It has received very positive acclaim from players and critics alike.
-An Xbox version was released in 2005 as part of Operation Flashpoint Elite.
+They started to work on a new expansion called Operation Flashpoint: Outrage.
+This expansion was meant primarily for Central and Eastern Europe, while Codemasters, publisher of the game, worked on Operation Flashpoint: Red Hammer, which was meant to release overseas.
+Outrage was later renamed to Resistance as Codemasters disliked the name.
+Resistance was officially announced in February 2002 and released on 28 June 2002 in North America and Europe, and on 16 July in Australia.
+It received positive acclaim from players and critics alike.
+A dedicated server for Linux was made available on 21 March 2003.
+An Xbox version was released in 2005 as part of Operation Flashpoint: Elite in Europe and Australia on 28 October, and in North America on 8 November.

-Resistance was re-released in 2011 as part of ArmA: Cold War Assault when contract between Bohemia Interactive and Codemasters expired.
+Resistance was re-released in 2011 as part of ArmA: Cold War Assault when the contract between Bohemia Interactive and Codemasters expired.
 This version was patched and upgraded for modern computers and newer operating systems.

 Reception

 Resistance was released to very positive reviews.
 It was praised for its story and the whole idea of guerrilla warfare as well as for its missions and technical improvements but it was also criticised by some reviews.
 Technical improvements are according to some critics unnoticeable and missions were criticised for less variety than the original game.
 GameSpot named it a runner-up for its July 2002 "PC Game of the Month" award.

 ActionTrip released a review that praised the guerilla warfare and extra content.
 On the other hand, it noted the dated engine and dodgy AI.

 GameRevolution praised the fact that, unlike the original, player controls only one character in the story which makes it easier to attach to him.
 The Review also praised the level design and the new campaign with a solid story but with less variety than the original.

-GameVortex criticized Resistance expansion for not being any big improvement but single-player campaign has a replay value and also praised the Multi-player.
+GameVortex criticized the Resistance expansion for not being any big improvement but underlined that the single-player campaign has a replay value, and also praised the Multi-player aspect.
 The review recommended the expansion only to those who loved the original.

 Resistance was nominated for GameSpot's annual "Best Expansion Pack on PC" award.